NHMesh/nhmesh-telemetry/README.md

 The Producer container connects to a Meshtastic node via its HTTP API and forwards packets from the mesh network to an MQTT broker.
 This allows for remote monitoring and processing of Meshtastic network traffic.

-The producer includes intelligent traceroute functionality that:
-- Automatically performs traceroutes to newly discovered nodes
-- Periodically re-traceroutes known nodes at configurable intervals
-- Implements exponential backoff for nodes that consistently fail traceroutes
-- Uses configurable retry limits and maximum backoff times to prevent resource waste
-- Persists retry counts and backoff states to filesystem to survive container restarts

 The producer requires:
 1. A running Meshtastic node with HTTP API enabled
 2. An MQTT broker that it can connect to with the provided credentials